Econometric theory (in particular identification issues)

 Suppose that Y = g(X*) + h(Z) + U, E(U|X*,Z)=0 but X* is measured with error.
 We show that g and h can be identified nonparametrically without side information provided that, basically, Z affects X*.
 A similar result holds when Y=P(X*,Z) + U, with P polynomial.

-- Fuzzy Differences-in-Differences, with Clément de Chaisemartin.
-2nd revision requested by the Review of Economic Studies.
-Supplementary Material
+- Fuzzy Differences-in-Differences, with Clément de Chaisemartin. revised and resubmitted (2nd round) to the Review of Economic Studies.
+Supplementary Material.
+Stata package, documentation on the package.

 - Nonlinear Difference-in-Differences in Repeated Cross Sections with Continuous Treatments, with Stefan Hoderlein and Yuya Sasaki.
 Revision requested by Journal of Econometrics.